JonArbell/PEA-TODO-LIST-APPLICATION-BACKEND/README.md

 ## Overview

-- Originally built using Spring Boot, PostgreSQL, and JSP/Thymeleaf with features like authentication, to-do management, and JWT security.
+- Originally built using Spring Boot, PostgreSQL, and Thymeleaf with features like authentication, to-do management, and JWT security.

 - Currently undergoing a full revision to improve architecture, performance, and maintainability.